 The School District of Wisconsin Rapids has seen a continuous decline in PreK-12 enrollment since 1998-99.
-The following graph depicts the count of students in seats Prekindergarten through the 12th grade level for the last twenty years.
+The following graph depicts the count of students in seats Prekindergarten through the 12th grade level for the last twenty-five years.
 Enrollment includes all students attending Wisconsin Rapids School District regardless of their residence.
 In 2004-05 a District wide 4K program was added which is reflected by a two year increase in enrollment before enrollment continued to decline.

 The Wisconsin Department of Public Instruction uses the membership count to calculate the amount of revenue a School District can generate from the Local Tax levy and State Aid.
 Membership includes all resident students enrolled in any public school in the State.
 This includes more than just resident students enrolled in the Wisconsin Rapids School District.
 A graph reflecting the District's membership counts is below.
 The District's decline in membership resulted in continued erosion of the funding available from the two largest sources of revenue for the District: State Equalization Aid and the Local Property Tax Levy.
-2017-18 saw a slight up tick in total membership since 2004-05 as a result of adding District wide 4K.
+2017-18 saw the first up tick in membership since adding District wide 4K in 2004-05.